- Office 365 MFA Enrollment

 All UND owned computers connecting to UND network are required to have university’s antivirus software.
 UND provides SCEP (System Center Endpoint Protection) free of charge.
 For additional information about endpoint protection, please visit with your IT department or UND Tech Support.

 To provide increased security, the North Dakota University System has implemented Duo Multi-Factor Authentication when accessing sensitive information in PeopleSoft HRMS Employee Self-Service and all areas of PeopleSoft Finance from on and off campus locations as of April 4th, 2017.

 Multi-factor authentication adds a another layer of security to your online accounts by requiring a second factor (phone or other mobile device).
 This prevents someone from accessing your account, even if they have your username or password.

 For more information on Duo Multi-Factor Authentication visit

 Users can purchase an all-in-one security key through the Yubico website.
-In order to work with Duo Multi-Factor Authentication, keys will need to be set up by a Duo admin and assigned to a user.
+In order to work with Duo Multi-Factor Authentication, keys will need to be set up by UND Tech Support.

 UND Secure Wireless